dbojan/xmpp-communicator/README.md

 - deploy: default apk
 - ok

-- connect phone to pc,
+- connect phone to pc
 - click on play

 **How to create/build apk**